boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 To follow upon and participate in the development visit the Blech homepage: [www.blech-lang.org](www.blech-lang.org).
 The documentation, examples, and plans for the evolution of the language can be found on the website.

-We are convinced <!-- make your mind up! --> that Blech can substantially boost productivity and the quality of safety- and realtime-critical, reactive, embedded applications.
+We are convinced that Blech can substantially boost productivity and the quality of safety- and realtime-critical, reactive, embedded applications.

 Stay tuned or -- even better -- participate.